 Beyond these examples

-The examples reference pre-existing infrastructure such as Dataplex assets within lakes and zones, and a GCP project with configured location.
+The examples reference pre-existing infrastructure such as Dataplex assets (within lakes and zones), and GCP project, location, lake, and zone identifiers.
 They focus on configuring IAM bindings rather than provisioning the Dataplex resources themselves.

 To keep things focused, common IAM patterns are omitted, including: